Saffron, a key Sattvic herb in Hatha Yoga and Ayurvedic Medicine

 Meditation; a quiet relaxation practice to become aware of one’s self

-Increased stress, depression and anxiety are prevalent features of our modern, hectic lifestyle.
+Increased stress are prevalent features of our modern, hectic lifestyle.
 Many of the pharmaceutical drugs used in the treatment of these conditions have serious side effects, and sometimes even questionable effectiveness.
-As a result, researchers and clinicians are increasingly seeking complimentary, integrated health approaches, including non-pharmacological and non-invasive treatment options for these disorders.
-(Read more about Complimentary Medicine and Integrative Health)
+As a result, researchers and clinicians are increasingly seeking complementary, integrated health approaches, including non-pharmacological and non-invasive treatment options for these disorders.
+(Read more about Complementary Medicine and Integrative Health)

 The practice of Yoga has become a leading complementary medicine practice.
 Research suggests that Yoga is a physical, intellectual and mental exercise that improves the feelings of health; variables of self-description, psychological status, and the quality of life for many people.
-Furthermore, Yoga can improve the psychological conditions for monitoring and managing stress and negative emotions, increase the levels of positive emotions, and help to maintain mental balance.2
+Furthermore, Yoga can improve the psychological conditions for monitoring and managing stress and negative emotions, increase the levels of positive emotions, and help to maintain mental balance.Shohani M, Badfar G, Nasirkandy MP, et al. The Effect of Yoga on Stress, Anxiety, and Depression in Women.
+International Journal of Preventive Medicine.
+2018;9:21.

 While many clinical studies have been reported, criticism lies in both the size and quality of these studies.
 What has been concluded with confidence to date from meta-analysis of studies regarding the beneficial aspects of Yoga are: